 Good for: Growth-stage companies (Series A-D) that want best-in-class recruiting analytics and a modern interface.

 Ashby is the analytics-first ATS.
 Its reporting module goes deeper than any competitor on this list - pipeline velocity, source-of-hire attribution, interviewer calibration, and custom dashboards are all built-in, not add-ons.
-The platform also handles scheduling automation and structured interview plans.
-It's become the default choice for well-funded tech companies that want data-driven hiring from day one.
+Scheduling automation and structured interview plans are also built-in.
+Well-funded tech companies default to Ashby for data-driven hiring from day one.

-Limitations: Minimum pricing starts around $300-$400/mo, with typical annual costs between $6K-$15K.
-The premium analytics add-on runs another $6,800/yr.
-It's overkill for a 20-person company hiring three roles per quarter.
-And outside of tech, the brand recognition is lower - your CFO may not have heard of it.
+Trade-offs: Minimum pricing starts around $300-$400/mo, with typical annual costs between $6K-$15K.
+Premium analytics add-on runs another $6,800/yr.
+Overkill for a 20-person company hiring three roles per quarter.
+Outside of tech, the brand recognition is lower - your CFO may not have heard of it.

 9. iCIMS